 As we manufacture and sell products that are essential to the daily lives of consumers, we have been classified as an "essential business" and our operations have remained open throughout the COVID-19 pandemic.
 We have implemented policies and procedures designed to protect our employees and our customers including implementing recommendations from the Centers for Disease Control and Prevention for social distancing in our plants, screening employees for increased temperature at certain locations, providing masks and/or face coverings, engagement of third-party vendors to clean and sanitize facilities, implementing a work from home policy for all employees who can do so, and enhanced leave policies to ensure employees experiencing symptoms of COVID-19 stay at home.
-As the pandemic progresses, we remain committed to adapting our policies and procedures to ensure the safety of our employees and compliance with federal, state, and local regulations.
-We did not experience a material increase in costs during the first quarter of 2020 as a result of COVID-19, however costs incurred in the first quarter of 2020 are not representative of what we expect to incur moving forward.
+As the pandemic progresses, we remain committed to adapting our policies and procedures to ensure the safety of our employees and compliance with federal, state and local regulations.
+While not significant to our overall results of operations, we experienced increased costs in the second quarter of 2020 as a result of COVID-19.
+However, these costs may not be representative of what we expect to incur moving forward.

-During the first quarter of 2020, we experienced increased demand due to the consumer response to the COVID-19 pandemic which contributed to an increase in net sales.
-This was due to both increased usage as consumers shifted to spending more time at home and pantry stocking of certain of our products.
+We continue to experience an increase in demand due to the consumer response to the COVID-19 pandemic.
+We have experienced increased demand across three of our segments: Reynolds Cooking & Baking, Hefty Waste & Storage and Presto Products; while our Hefty Tableware segment has been negatively impacted by the pandemic due to fewer large gatherings, particularly around summer holidays and end of school events, as well as lower demand from the foodservice businesses, which are serviced by certain of our retail partners.
 The duration of the COVID-19 pandemic remains unknown, and its ongoing impact on our operations may not be consistent with our experiences to date.
 At this time, we are unable to predict with any certainty the nature, timing or magnitude of any changes in future sales and/or earnings attributable to the spread of COVID-19 in North America.
-See "Risk Factors."
+We do not currently anticipate that the COVID-19 pandemic will materially impact our liquidity over the next 12 months.